Category: Support

 Bookmark Reading Charity

-Main duties: Help children who struggle with their reading gain essential skills at a crucial age.
+Help children who struggle with their reading gain essential skills at a crucial age.
 This will prepare them to move up the school, ready to tackle new challenges without falling further behind.
-Three quarters of our volunteers noticed their reader become more confident with their reading .Making learning to read fun by bringing your own personality into the sessions and getting to know your readers interests.
-Give a child one-to –one attention and be a role model.
+Three quarters of our volunteers noticed their reader become more confident with their reading.
+Make learning to read fun by bringing your own personality into the sessions and getting to know your reader’s interest!
+90% of teachers said that pupils enjoy reading more after our programme.
+Helping a child with their reading is also really fun and rewarding.
+Over 60% of our volunteers said their own wellbeing had improved because of volunteering with Bookmark.
+The best part?
+Our online volunteering can fit around your schedule seamlessly and there’s no need to travel.

 Location: Home Based

-Hours: Two 30 minutes sessions a week, for 6 consecutive weeks and willing to complete at least 3 six week programmes a year.
+Hours: Two 30 minutes sessions a week, for six weeks

 Expenses: No